cdap-guides/cdap-mapreduce-guide/README.rst

 This guide will take you through building a CDAP application that ingests Apache access log events, computes top 10 client IPs that sends requests in the last hour and query the results.
 You will:

-* Build MapReduce program to process events from Apache access log
+* Build `MapReduce<http://docs.cask.co/cdap/current/en/dev-guide.html#mapreduce>`_ job to process Apache access log events
-* Use `Dataset <http://docs.cask.co/cdap/current/en/dev-guide.html#datasets>`_ to persist the result of a MapReduce program
+* Use `Dataset <http://docs.cask.co/cdap/current/en/dev-guide.html#datasets>`_ to persist results of the MapReduce job
 * Build a `Service <http://docs.cask.co/cdap/current/en/dev-guide.html#services>`_ to serve the results via HTTP